lord-saumagen/TypeScript-LINQ-Test/README.md

-# TypesSript-LINQ test project with qunit.
+# TypeScript-LINQ test project with qunit.

  This is the test project for the "TypeScript-LINQ" project.
  The test suite is based on the 'qunit' test framwork.